smdogroup/funtofem/docs/analysis_framework.rst

 Aerothermal Adjoint
 ===================

-The Lagrangian for the aerothermal problem is formed by summing the function of interest with the products of the residuals for each analysis component combined with their corresponding adjoint, giving the following expression
+The Lagrangian for the aerothermal problem is formed by summing the function of interest with the products of the residuals for each analysis component combined with their corresponding adjoint, giving the following expression:

 .. math::